BFavier/bfavier.github.io/introduction_to_machine_learning/introduction_to_machine_learning.md

 ## Universal approximators and overfiting

 Thanks to numerical optimization we can fit any parametric model to observations.
 However finding an adequate mathematical model for each practical case would be an inefficient approach.
-Some universal approximators (parametric models that can approximate any function on a finite set of points by as close as wanted) are used instead.
+Some universal approximators (parametric models that can approximate any function on a finite set of points by as closely as wanted) are used instead.
 Usualy, the number of parameters of these models can be adjusted, and increasing the number of parameters increases the expressive power of these models.

-Setting the number of parameters too low might hurt expresiveness of the model, and as such the model might underperform.
-Setting the number of parameters too high, in addition to hurt computation speed, might also give the model an excess of expressive power.
-Which might hurt generalization capability of the model because it learns noise of a sample and not a general trend in the data.
+Beeing able to adjust the expressive power of the model is an advantage.
+Having too much expressive power can hurt generalization capability of the model.
+Because the model learns noise specific to the training data sample and not a general trend in the data.
 This is called overfitting.
-The parameters that are chosen once and not changed during fitting, such as the number of parameters, are called hyper-parameters of the model.

 ![overfitting with polynomial](images/gif_lagrange_polynome_interpolation/Lagrange_polynomial_interpolation.webp)

 In this animation, a polynomial of increasing order is fited to a set of training data.
 Another set of data called the test data is put aside an not used during training.
-The performance of the model can be evaluated on the test data, which is representative of the real performance of the model on unseen data.
-We can see that a more expressive model doesn't always mean a better model.
-Hyper-parameters are often adjusted manually until finding satisfactory results as it is often too costly to train a high number of models.
+The performance of the model can be evaluated on the test data, which is representative of the performance of the model on new data points.
+As we can see the higher the polynomial's order, the better is the loss on the training data.
+However, at one point, the model ends up performing worse than before on the test data.

+The standard practice is to shuffle all available data and to split them in two groups: train data and test data.
+Usualy the number of test data are chosen as 20% of the total.
+The train dataset is used to train the model, and the test dataset is used to compare several types of models between them and to report on performances.
+For time series where samples close from each other in the time line are likely to be highly correlated, the data are not shuffled.

+The evaluation of the performance on the test set will likely vary from one random split to another.
+The k-fold method gives a more repeatable evaluation of the performance of the model, but also more computationaly expensive.
+The data is split in k subsets of data (with k usualy chosen as 3 or 5).
+The k models are trained separately, each one tested on a different test subset, and trained on the remaining subsets.
+The

+The parameters that are chosen once and not changed during training (degree of the polynomial, number of iterations of optimization method, ...), are called hyper-parameters of the model.
+Hyper-parameters are usualy adjusted manually until finding satisfactory results, because exhaustive grid search approaches are too computationaly expensive.
+The standard practice to choose the value of the hyper parameters is to split the data in a train set and a validation set, in addition to the test set.
+Models are trained on the train set for several set of hyper parameters.
+The set of hyperparameters that performs best on the validation set is chosen.
+Then the performance of the model is evaluated on the test set.

 ## Machine learning tasks for tabular data